 \subsection{Discussion}

 One of the most obvious applications of TSMC is Bayesian model comparison.
-SMC samplers are a generalisation of several other techniques, such as IS, AIS and the ``stepping stones'' algorithm \citet{Xie2011} (which is essentially equivalent to AIS where more than one MCMC move is used per target distribution), thus we expect a well-designed SMC to outperform these techniques in most cases. \citet{Zhou2015} reviews existing techniques that use SMC for model comparison, and concludes that ``the SMC2 algorithm (moving from prior to posterior) with adaptive strategies is the most promising among the SMC strategies''.
+SMC samplers are a generalisation of several other techniques, such as IS, AIS and the ``stepping stone'' algorithm from \citet{Xie2011} (which is essentially performing AIS with a reversed sequence of distributions, with more than one MCMC move is used per target distribution), thus we expect a well-designed SMC to outperform these techniques in most cases. \citet{Zhou2015} reviews existing techniques that use SMC for model comparison, and concludes that ``the SMC2 algorithm (moving from prior to posterior) with adaptive strategies is the most promising among the SMC strategies''.
 In section \ref{sec:Bayesian-model-comparison} we provide a detailed comparison of TSMC with SMC2, and find that TSMC can have significant advantages.

 Section \ref{subsec:Linking-RJMCMC-and} compared TSMC with RJMCMC, noting that RJMCMC explores the model space by using a high variance estimator of a Bayes factor at each MCMC iteration, whereas TSMC is designed to construct a single lower variance estimator of each Bayes factor.
 The high variance estimators within RJMCMC are the cause of its most well known drawback: that the acceptance rate of trans-dimensional moves can be very small.
 The design of TSMC, in which each model is visited in turn, completely avoids this issue.
 One might envisage that despite avoiding poor mixing, TSMC might instead yield high variance Bayes factor estimators for challenging problems.
 However, TSMC has the advantage that that adaptive methods may be used in order to reduce the possibility that the estimators have high variance by, for example, automatically using more intermediate distributions.
 The possibility to adaptively choose intermediate distributions also provides an advantage over the approach of \citet{Karagiannis2013}, where a sequence of intermediate distributions for estimating each Bayes factor must be specified in advance.